prometheus/blackbox_exporter/README.md

 ### Controlling log level for probe logs

 The blackbox_exporter has a primary structured logger that is used for logs related to the application itself.
+Application logs can be controlled by `--log.level`, which sets the log level for messages to output, valid levels are `debug`, `info`, `warn`, and `error`.

 The blackbox_exporter also maintains a second, fully independent structured logger that is used specifically for logging related to the probers (`http`, `tcp`, `icmp`, `dns`, `grpc`) and their output.
 The scrape probe logger defaults to `info` level filtering, similar to the primary logger.
+Prober logs can be controlled with `--log.prober`

 > _Note_
 >